 As Sherry mentioned yesterday, it’s all done in chalk marker (so it’s not dusty and can’t be smudged) but it can be erased with a magic eraser (or just painted over if the eventual owners don’t want it).
 But for the purposes of the show, it’s a fun surprise to cap off our little coffee/wine set-up in there.
 And it was awesome to see how many people were taking their photos in front of it for the party.

-Let’s switch gears and check out the master bedroom.
+Let’s switch gears and check out the main bedroom.

 The funny thing about sharing the office and the bedroom in one post is that they both have a similar palette.
 The office’s jumping off point was the rug Sherry found along with that awesome Help Ink art, and in here we were inspired by that awesome painting that was donated for the duration of the show by Lesli Devito (all of her art is for sale by the way, and she’ll ship it anywhere in the US).